talofo/namoradinha/visual_background/debug/README.md

 ### BackgroundDebugTools

-A debug component that allows you to toggle the visual background system on/off for debugging purposes.
+A debug component that allows you to freeze/unfreeze background movement for debugging purposes.

 #### Usage

 1. Add the `BackgroundDebugTools.tscn` scene as a child of your `VisualBackgroundSystem` node
-2. Use the `B` key to toggle the background system on/off
+2. Use the `B` key to toggle background movement:
+   - When disabled: Background position is frozen at its current position
+   - When enabled: Background resumes normal parallax movement
 3. Check the console for debug messages

 #### Features

-- Toggle background system on/off with `B` key
+- Freeze/unfreeze background movement with `B` key
+- Preserves background position when frozen
 - Debug messages in console
 - Easy to add/remove for debugging sessions